Skip to main content

 How Do I Qualify My Customer?

 The truth is, one of the best buying signals is when a prospect asks you to repeat something.
 It doesn’t mean that what you said was over their heads.
-It means what you said was interesting enough for them that they want it repeated because they think it might be something they want to pursue.
+It means that what you said was interesting enough for them to want it repeated because they think it might be something they want to pursue.

-Instead of just explaining things if someone wants it repeated, really spend some time on that topic.
-Find out why they want it repeated, or find out what they thought you might have said.
-Anyway you slice it, that confusion probably indicates interest.
+So, how to qualify a lead in sales effectively?
+Instead of just explaining things when someone asks for repetition, spend some time on that topic.
+Find out why they want it repeated or what they thought you might have said.
+Any way you slice it, that confusion probably indicates interest.

 For more Hacks, check out our YouTube page.